New course launching early 2023

 So how do we alleviate this suffering?
 How do we re-regulate a traumatised nervous system and thereby tame so many of our trauma symptoms?
 How do we deal with triggers, flashbacks and intense states of distress, as well as the risk associated with such dysregulation?
 And how does that all fit into an overall roadmap for trauma recovery?

-That’s what I’m going to be looking at in this new course, ‘Dealing with Dysregulation: Taming Trauma Symptoms’, launching autumn 2022.
+That’s what I’m going to be looking at in this new course, ‘Dealing with Dysregulation: Taming Trauma Symptoms’, coming soon.

 For a limited time only, we are offering an early-bird discount of £15 off the launch price.

-Sign up below and once the course is available we will email you with a discount code to provide you with a £15 discount off the launch price.
+Sign up below and once the course is available we will email you with your exclusive discount code.

 Get a free 104-page Trauma Survivors’ Resource Guide when you join my mailing list.